On this page

 The mongos provides an interface for applications to interact with sharded clusters that hides the complexity of data partitioning.
 A mongos receives queries from applications, and uses metadata from the config server, to route queries to the mongod instances with the appropriate data.
 While the mongos succeeds in making all querying operational in sharded environments, the shard key you select can have a profound affect on query performance.

-The fastest queries in a sharded environment are those that mongos will route to a single shard, using the shard key and the cluster meta data from the config server.
-For queries that don’t include the shard key, mongos must query all shards, wait for their response and then return the result to the application.
+Generally, the fastest queries in a sharded environment are those that mongos will route to a single shard, using the shard key and the cluster meta data from the config server.
+For queries that don’t include the shard key, mongos must query all shards, wait for their responses and then return the result to the application.
 These “scatter/gather” queries can be long running operations.

 To select a shard key for a collection:

 - determine the most commonly included fields in queries for a given application

 - find which of these operations are most performance dependent.